raidin2k3/meloAI/README.md

 To run -
    npx expo start

-and make sure to add the Ngrok link in the commented section line to access the backend which is a Sentiment Analysis and Text Generation Model available in the Melony repository.
+and make sure to add the Ngrok link in the commented section line to access the backend.